The fitness industry loves its acronyms. Trainers and exercisers use a host of snappy abbreviations to describe their workouts. Examples include:

 That’s no problem if you work out in your own garage gym, but it could be an issue in a commercial gym.
 You could end up annoying your fellow exercisers, or someone could take something you need for your workout, bringing it to an unscheduled end.

 If you are new to AMRAP training, make sure you start your workout at a sensible pace to avoid tiring too soon.
-You can always speed up toward the end of your workout if you feel you have energy to spare.
+You can always speed up toward the end of your workout if you have any energy to spare.

 Example AMRAP Workouts